GuidoBelluomo/GGJ2021/README.md

 Controls are explained at the beginning of the first level, but I feel like I need to explain the Swing/Grab action.
 When you found an arm, you can press Z to grab onto ceilings, which will make buzz Swing.
 Use the movement keys to gain momentum and Jump to sacrifice the limb and perform a big leap, or simply press Z again to let go (I may have accidentally given the character too much momentum when not sacrificing the limb, it probably works just as well as the jump)

 ## Known Bugs
-When you have a leg, arms are hard to pickup.
+* When you have a leg, arms are hard to pickup.
 Literally goomba-stomp the arm to pick it up, it may take a few attempts the first time but it'll work.
+* Animations desync.
+I never bothered fixing this because it's still somewhat okay looking, I may do this in the future.
+* If you get stuck on a fire hydrant, just stop doing anything and wait until it lifts you high enough, then move in the desired direction.
+* When you have a leg and get lifted by a fire hydrant, sometimes when partially touching ledges (possibly other cases too) sometimes you'll fall down crazy fast to near teleportation speeds.